1989–90 in English football: Diary of the season

 12 August 1989 - Liverpool beat Arsenal 1–0 in the Charity Shield at Wembley.
 Peter Beardsley scores the only goal of the game.

 14 August 1989 – Adrian Heath returns to English football after less than a year in Spain when he joins Aston Villa from Espanyol for £360,000.

 18 August 1989 – Property tycoon Michael Knighton agrees to buy control of Manchester United in a deal which is believed to be worth around £20 million.

 19 August 1989 – On the first day of the First Division season, champions Arsenal lose 4–1 away to Manchester United, while Liverpool beat Manchester City 3–1.
 Second Division promotion favourites Newcastle United and Leeds United clash at St James' Park in a match which ends with the home side winning 5–2, with Micky Quinn scoring four goals on his Newcastle debut.
 In the Second Division, Frank McAvennie breaks his leg in West Ham's 1–1 draw at Stoke and is expected to be out of action until at least the winter.

 21 August 1989 – Luton Town pay a club record £650,000 for striker Lars Elstrup from Danish side OB Odense.

 22 August 1989 – Tottenham Hotspur sign defender Pat van den Hauwe from Everton for £650,000.

 23 August 1989 – Paul Bracewell, who has missed most of the last three years because of injury, joins Sunderland for £250,000.

 24 August 1989 – West Ham United boost their Second Division promotion push with a £675,000 move for Queens Park Rangers midfielder Martin Allen, just weeks after a move to First Division champions Arsenal collapsed.

 26 August 1989 - Newly promoted Chelsea go top of the First Division after three games with a 4–0 home win over Sheffield Wednesday.
 Derby County beat Manchester United 2–0 at the Baseball Ground.
-A thrilling Second Division encounter at Dean Court sees AFC Bournemouth beat Hull City 5–4.
+A Second Division encounter at Dean Court sees AFC Bournemouth beat Hull City 5–4.

 29 August 1989 – Gary Pallister becomes Britain's most expensive defender in a £2.3 million move from Middlesbrough to Manchester United.

 30 August 1989 - Manchester United suffer another disappointing First Division result, losing 2–0 at home to Norwich City.
 Coventry City go top of the First Division with a 2–1 home win over Manchester City.

 31 August 1989 – The first month of the league season ends with Coventry City as First Division leaders after three wins from four games.
 Sheffield Wednesday prop up the table, followed by newly promoted Manchester City and Crystal Palace.
 Defending champions Arsenal occupy a lowly 15th place.
 In the Second Division, West Ham United lead the table, level on points with Blackburn Rovers.
 The play-off places are occupied by Sheffield United (newly promoted), Ipswich Town, Watford and newly relegated Newcastle United.

 1 September 1989 – John Aldridge agrees to leave Liverpool after nearly three years to join Real Sociedad of Spain for £750,000.

 6 September 1989 – England draw 0–0 against Sweden in their fifth World Cup qualifier at Wembley.